jungsoft/rajska/README.md

 In the above example, `:all` and `:admin` (`super_role`) permissions don't require the `:scope` keyword, but you can modify this behavior by overriding the [not_scoped_roles/0](https://hexdocs.pm/rajska/Rajska.Authorization.html#c:not_scoped_roles/0) function.

-There are also extra options for this middleware, such as `:rule` and `:optional`.
+There are also extra options for this middleware, supporting the definition of custom rules, access of nested parameters and allowing optional parameters.
 All possibilities are listed below:

 ### Options